 The AICPA requires members who do audits, reviews or compilations to have a peer review every three years.
 Maryland requires individuals to report the final acceptance date of their most recent peer review with the first license renewal on or after Oct.
 1, 2008.
 The final acceptance of the most recent peer review cannot be older than three years from the date of license renewal.

-Peer Review Resources:
+Peer Review Resources for Firms:

 - AICPA Peer Review Resources

 - Maryland Peer Review Annual Report on Oversight

 - Peer Review Mentoring Program

 - Do you have what it takes to be a peer reviewer?

 - MACPA's Peer Review Committee

 - AICPA white paper: Navigating Through the Revised Standards Effective Jan.
 1, 2009

 How do I learn more about peer review?